NillyDhane/Hey-there-/README.md

 # 💫 About Me

 Hey there!
 My names Nilacksha, Nilly for short - I'm an ex Pharmaceutical Scientist.
-Graduated back in 2022, worked in the field for a tiny bit before randomly switching to a Computer Science degree.
+Graduated back in 2022, worked in the field for a tiny bit before randomly switching to learning how to code in my room.
+Quite the change isn't it xP

 Codings definitely new to me, ofcourse there are some difficulty parts, but nothing I haven't enjoyed learning and implementing.